-This referendum is an actual bill that will become state law and not just a petition or list of demands, and under Bavarian law such referenda can only be amended by another referendum and not by the legislature (which is not the case in Berlin, where a commissioner said that a referendum that passed, but which the Senate opposed, was not the final word because “laws can always be changed”; the Senate also went on to repeal a law that forbade the government from campaigning against citizen referenda.)
+This referendum is an actual bill that will become state law and not just a petition or list of demands, and under Bavarian law such referenda can only be amended by another referendum and not by the legislature (which is not the case in Berlin, where the administration is allowed to do an end-run around a referendum and simply pass another law that essentially repeals it: “Laws can always be changed”, one commissioner said, referring to a referendum that had just passed although the commissioners personally were against it.
+To further diminish the influence of citizens on their elected representatives, the commissioners went on to repeal a law that forbade the government from campaigning against citizen referenda.)

 The environmental protections are sweeping: 30% of farmland must be organic by 2030; all pastures and meadows are designated as strictly protected natural habitats even when used for grazing and growing fodder; ban on pesticides in nature protection zones; ban on alterations to the 5-meter-wide zone along stream and lake shorelines; ban on new outdoor lighting near nature areas and searchlights everywhere; strict rules on plowing and mowing fields; mandatory curriculum on ecology and agriculture in all schools including farmer education, and more (full details below).

-And yet Bavaria had Germany’s first national park, its first environmental protection law and first Department of Environmental Protection (the first in all Europe, according to one newspaper).
-And so it’s here where support for the sweeping environmental reforms was so strong that the right-wing government ended up letting the referendum stand and declined to propose its own alternative bill, and even went on to strengthen it.
+These are some of the reasons why Bavaria would seem unlikely to be pro-environment.
+But it is.
+Bavaria had Germany’s first national park, its first environmental protection law and first Department of Environmental Protection (the first in all Europe, according to one source).
+And now this year, support for the massively pro-environmental reforms was so strong that the Christian Democrat-led government ended up letting the referendum stand.
+They could have proposed their own alternative bill and held an election where voters choose between the two, as is allowed under Bavarian law.
+Instead they accepted the referendum, which is an actual law (not just a petition of support) and even went on to strengthen it.

-In fact, though, some of the act’s provisions are already on the books in some other German states.
-To my knowledge, Berlin – which is its own state; an analogy would be if Washington D.C. was a full-fledged state – has not adopted and is not considering any of them.
+In fact, some of the act’s provisions are already on the books in some other German states.
+Bavaria, though, has gone beyond them all in the new law.
+Hence the aforementioned pride.
+Further confirming the generalizations, Berlin (which is its own state, exactly like if Washington D.C. was its own state) has not adopted any of the measures nor is it even considering them.

 The point has real-world consequences.
-We now understand that in the real world, species can’t be preserved as though they’re isolated individuals in a zoo receiving individual attention.
-By now, it’s a given that the only conservation that truly works is that which considers whole systems and functional networks.
-Much of this is implicit in the text of the referendum and I imagine its initiators are well-versed in the topic.
-It is to be hoped that the ecosystem concept will be recognized by the authorities and courts when it comes time to interpret and implement the new law.
+We now understand that in the real world, it doesn’t work to try to preserve isolated species as though they’re in a zoo.
+It’s become a given that the only conservation that truly works is one that considers whole systems and functional networks.
+Much of this is implicit in the text of the referendum, but it should have been explicit.
+The omission won’t cripple the law by any means but it could make it less effective.

 Request for approval of referendum “Save the Bees!” – Species Diversity and Natural Beauty in Bavaria